JS fundamentals

 • After the parenthesis you open a set of curly braces, which act as bookends to hold the set of statements you want the function to run when it is called.

-• Calling, or “invoking” the function is different than how you’ve called methods in Ruby.
+Remember - calling, or “invoking” a function in JS is different than how you’ve called methods in Ruby.
 In JavaScript you must put parenthesis after the function name to invoke it.
 Any arguments you’re passing to the function will go inside those parenthesis.

 Call a Function: